mdgeek/PageMan/README.md

 # PageMan
 API for sending pages to numeric and alphanumeric pagers or via text messaging.
 Resurrected at the request of a colleague from some very old code I wrote many years ago.
-To setup for testing purposes, you can created the following entries via FileMan:
+To setup for testing purposes, you can create the following entries via FileMan:

 ## DEVICE file:
 ```